 Mission, Vision & Strategy

 The Cleveland Restoration Society (CRS) is a 501 (c) (3) private non-profit organization that was founded in 1972.
 CRS operated on a volunteer basis until 1987, when it hired its first professional full-time staff member.
 In the intervening decades, CRS has grown into a vibrant organization with an operating budget over $1 million, an engaged board of trustees, a headquarters on Prospect Avenue in Cleveland, and a staff of professionals offering historic preservation programs and expertise throughout Greater Cleveland.
-CRS is a member of the National Trust Partners Network.
+CRS is a member of the National Preservation Partners Network.